Updated June 10, 2020

 Because of the current issues, here is a one-stop location for answers to all your pet-related questions from the experts, adorable puppy pictures because we all need a smile and how to stay active with your dog.
 Read on!

-The most recent development regarding the tiger from the Bronx Zoo who tested positive for COVID-19 has many people wondering if you can get the virus from your pets.
+A recent development regarding the tiger from the Bronx Zoo who tested positive for COVID-19 has many people wondering if you can get the virus from your pets.
 A recent article from Today's Veterinary Practice, further confirmed this is not possible:

 “There is no evidence that a dog, cat or any pet can transmit COVID-19” to humans, says WHO.
 “COVID-19 is mainly spread through droplets produced when an infected person coughs, sneezes, or speaks.”